filipsPL/cat-localizer/README.md

 # Further directions

 - after some time of collecting the localization data for objects, we may create another ML model for predicting the localization of object in time (i.e., if it is Monday morning, the cat is near the fridge, if it is Saturday afternoon, the cat is sleeping in the bathroom, etc).
 This could involve another variables, like room temperature, humidity etc.
+- move the prediction step to (another) microcontroller (ESP32, ESP8266) with such (cool!) project: https://github.com/eloquentarduino/micromlgen (no need to have a dedicated server for predictions)

 # Acknowledgements